keerthik/keerthik.github.io/content/essays/1409_startupsymptoms/index.md

 Countless [blog](http://philosophyforprogrammers.blogspot.in/2014/09/if-you-want-to-start-startup-go-work.html)/forum (most of HN)/[Quora](http://www.quora.com/search?q=should+i+work+for+a+startup) posts exist addressing this question.
 Every student’s circumstances are different enough meaning no matter how many of these you read, the decision remains unclear.

-I chose the former by joining {{ site.bg }}.
+I chose the former by joining [BitGym](bitgym.com).
 What follows will be in the context of a specific tech startup scenario — pre-funding, early stage, self-sustaining, small-team.
 This could be either in a startup trying to bootstrap, or hasn’t finished raising enough funding for smooth operation yet.

 This is by no means trying to be a complete list, these are items I haven’t seen discussed enough elsewhere.